Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/tutorials.rst

 Tools
 ++++++++++++++++++

-Finally, we present functionality which are not machine learning facilities themselves, but neecessary or helpfull tools.
+Finally, we present functionality which are not machine learning facilities themselves, but necessary or helpfull tools.

+First of all there is Sharks own solver for Quadratic Programs:

+* :doc:`algorithms/quadratic_programs`

 .. _label_for_linalg_tutorials:

-Wegive an introduction to Shark's usage of the
+We give an introduction to Shark's usage of the
 `Boost uBLAS <http://www.boost.org/doc/libs/release/libs/numeric>`_
 library for "all things linear algebra":